pamnard/SpyKit-Tracker/README.md

 ## 📄 License

 MIT.
-You can use SpyKit in commercial projects for free.
+You can use Pixel in commercial projects for free.